LeTanque/greenbits-webhooker/README.md

 XAMPP (or equivalent) local development environment.

 ## Implementation
-My implementation is probably different than what a lot of other (likely better) devs would do.
+My implementation is probably different than what a lot of other devs would do.
 What I did was received the webhooks with a PHP script and then organize that data into an SQL database.
 Then the site pulls information from the SQL database to present to users.

+As an update, this script has been used in production for 3 months as of today, and has functioned marvelously.
+Has even managed to handle some outlier situations that I didn't explicitly prepare for.

 ## Contact
 If you are working on a similiar project and would like some input, help, whatever, please reach out to me.
-I'm glad to help.
+I'm glad to help!

 * get (at) frank3 (dot) me